agadev/character_viewer/README.md

                                 character_detail_page.dart
                                 home_page.dart

-## The app is organized into layers, with the
+## The app is organized into layers, with the each having its own reposibilities
     1.main_simpsons.dart file at the top, entry point for application for simpsons viewer flavor 2.main_wire.dart file at the top, entry point for application for wire viewer flavor 3.app.dart file, which initializes the app.